 can be subject to some congenital health problems

-This breed is quite greedy and often owners who will rather satisfy their Staffordshire Bull Terrier instead of keeping it on a stricter diet.
-This can cause Staffies to gain weight, especially if live in an apartment.
+This breed is quite greedy and often owners will rather satisfy their Staffordshire Bull Terrier instead of keeping it on a stricter diet.
+This can cause Staffies to gain weight, especially if they live in an apartment.
 To avoid this from happening, a Staffy should not be given too much delicious food and should follow a balanced diet which allows them to move when needed.

 This type of dog has a tendency to gain weight due to a ravenous appetite